caddyserver/website/README.md

 ## Requirements

 - Caddy v2.7.6 or newer (installed in your PATH as `caddy`)
 - To display the retro hit counter (just for fun), the [caddy-hitcounter](https://github.com/mholt/caddy-hitcounter) plugin.
+Then uncomment the relevant lines in the Caddyfile.

 ## Quick start